unibo-dtm-se-2223-SecureSensorNode/Report/README.md

 2000 ms. The static keyword ensures that the variable count retains its value across multiple executions of the handler.

 From a software engineering perspective, this change:
-- Frees the while(1) loop, which can now be left completely empty,
+- Frees the superloop, which can now be left completely empty,
 - Turns the firmware into an event-driven architecture,
 - Improves modularity, allowing the CPU to react only when needed.